crusher-dev/docsv2/docs/cli/custom-host.md

 ## Setup monitoring with different environments

-Another use-case that you might be looking out for, is setting up monitoring or periodic test runs for your different environments.
+Another use-case that you might be looking out for, is Set up monitoring or periodic test runs for your different environments.

 :::tip 🦖 &nbsp;&nbsp;Usecases